What Is FINRA Rule 4512?

 What is FINRA Rule 4512?

-Under FINRA Rule 4512, broker-dealers are required to obtain and maintain the customer’s name, address, and telephone number; date of birth; employment status and occupation; and the name and address of any employer or other financial institution with which the customer has an account.
+• And the name and address of any employer or other financial institution with which the customer has an account.

 Trusted Contact System

-The brokerage firms are also required to know the customer’s investment objectives and any other information the broker-dealer considers necessary to make suitable recommendations.
+Brokerage firms are also required to know the customer’s investment objectives and any other information the broker-dealer considers necessary to make suitable recommendations.

 The rule also requires broker-dealers to make and maintain a record of any information they obtain about a customer’s investment experience, financial situation, and risk tolerance.
 Amendments to FINRA Rule 4512 also require brokerage firms to make reasonable efforts to implement a “trusted contact” system into their customer accounts.